10 Ways Access Control Helps Businesses

 Cloud-based access control systems are becoming increasingly popular and make controlling and monitoring the comings-and-goings of your business easy as they allow for easy, convenient mobile access and control on your phone or tablet.
 Mobile apps such as Brivo OnAir integrate seamlessly with their respective cloud-based systems, allowing you to control various function such as set up and eliminate user permissions, add or remove roles, and change credentials, and even view access logs, all from virtually anywhere in the world.

-Cloud-Based Access Control Is Convenient And Updates Itself
+8. Cloud-Based Access Control Updates Itself

 As cloud-based access control systems get smarter and more advanced, they become capable of updating and improving their own software, integrating new security features and security updates, on their own.
 The servers are stored off-site and maintained by the external cloud security company, who takes care of all equipment upgrades and maintenance, ensuring you spend more time on what mattes to you – your business – and less on the logistics and details of door locks.
 When you need to change something, however, simply log on to the app and customize to your liking.

-They Make Accessing Multiple Properties and Facilities Easy
+9. Multiple Properties and Facilities

 Some facilities and businesses have multiple buildings and campuses, and personnel need to be able to easily access and move between these facilities throughout the day.
 Carrying several different keys – or even several different swipe cards – is hassling and time-confusing, but with today’s access control, the system can easily be setup to allow one single access card or credential to access many different locks – even in totally different locations.
 Cloud-based systems and mobile credentials are particularly useful in these situations.

-They Can Be Good For The Bottom Line
+10. Good For The Bottom Line

 While installing an access control system costs money up-front, access control systems are becoming more and more affordable – and the security they offer can end up saving you thousands of dollars (if not more) were the possibility of a security breach to become reality.
 Cloud-based access control systems also eliminate many of the costs associated with installation and maintenance of a server, as those are handled remotely by the cloud security service.
 The few costs access control does incur should be seen as an investment to the overall safety and security of your business and employees, anyway.